earlution/dev-toolkit/KB/PM_and_Portfolio/kanban/epics/Epic-1/Story-003-core-kb-structure-for-dev-kit/T001-kb-structure-analysis.md

 ## Executive Summary

-This report analyzes the current KB (Knowledge Base) structure of the `vibe-dev-kit` repository and defines a target structure that supports the dev-kit's modular architecture, makes navigation easy for users, and provides a solid foundation for future growth.
+This report analyzes the current KB (Knowledge Base) structure of the `ai-dev-kit` repository and defines a target structure that supports the dev-kit's modular architecture, makes navigation easy for users, and provides a solid foundation for future growth.

 **Key Findings:**
 - Current structure is functional but lacks clear organization principles